kigster/back-seat-driver/README.md

 #### Initializing a 4-DC Motor Robot

 When mapping DC motors, each will rotate in a specific direction depending on where the positive and negative charge was attached.
 If you accidentally connected one of the motors in reverse, then simply pass that motor number as negative integer, and it will work as expected.

-In the below example we declar that motor 3 is front left, 4 is back left, 2 is back right (but reversed) and 1 is front right (but also reversed).
-This is a very powerful and simple way to avoid having to resolder or re-wire motors after assembly :)
+In the below example we declare that motor 3 is "front left", 4 is "back left", 2 is "back right" (but is connected in reverse polarity) and 1 is front right (also reversed polarity).
+This is a very powerful and simple way to avoid having to desolder or re-wire motors after assembly — just tell the software how you wired it up.

 ```c++
 // load specific adapter we are using